I almost bought the wrong dress.

 I went home that night and announced to my fiancé that I was going to be wearing jeans on our wedding day.

 He responded with a fairly typical amount of bratty-ness that he would be too, and that maybe he could find a t-shirt with ripped sleeves and grow a mullet to really complete the picture.

 At which point I realized that maybe I would have to submit to tradition and simply seek out something that was me.

-So I went to David's Bridal.
+So I went to another local shop.
 And the first dress I tried on had pockets.
 And it was really, really simple.
 And still pretty.
 And then the consultant put a veil on my head and even though I'd sworn up and down that I was not, no way, uh-uh, going to wear a veil, a little piece of my apparently frozen heart melted.
 And I thought to myself, yes, I can really see this dress walking me down the aisle.

 Being more than a little bit indecisive, I chose to sleep on it and come back a day or two later to put everything in writing.